aidangold/SUNY-Brockport-Web-Page/README.md

 # SUNY-Brockport-Web-Page
-created a basic HTML CSS web page for a personal reason and test of knowledge
+This is a basic HTML & CSS web page for a personal reason and test of knowledge